muratk3n/thirdwave/en/2013/02/wha.md

 # #wha?

+Brezinski article

 Matters have been not helped by the American media’s characterization of the Obama administration’s relative rebalancing of focus toward Asia as a “pivot” (a word never used by the president)

 Actually it was